 3. Make pencil marks at various points on the wall, and snap a chalk line between them.
 To double-check for level, hold a 4- or 8-foot level against the chalk line.

 [tip] Other Ways to Level

 If you do not have a laser level, you can use a water level, or a long, very straight board with a level taped to its top.

 4. Ledger boards should be very straight.
 Look down along their edges to find boards that do not have defects.
 Cut the boards to the desired lengths.
 Make sure the crown (the upward curvature of the growth rings) of the ledger board points up.

-5. Because a ledger board is very heavy and hard to work with you need to drive framing nails (16 penney) or screws every two feet to temporarily attach the ledger.
+5. Because a ledger board is very heavy and hard to work with, you need to drive framing nails (16 penny) or screws every two feet to temporarily attach the ledger.
 (In our example, one of the ledger boards extends past the house.)
 Do not drive the structural lag screws at this time, because you do not want them to get in the way of the joists you will install later.
-DO NOT installl the joists until the ledger is bolted in place.
+DO NOT install the joists until the ledger is bolted in place.

 7. Slip the siding up under the siding board above.
 You may need to pry the upper board out a bit, and you may need to remove some nails.
 Use the 1-1/4" spacer board to position the siding at the correct height, and drive nails to fasten it.

-Lay out for the joists on the ledger as shown here.
-Then come back to this article to finish attaching the ledger.
+Lay out the joists on the ledger as shown here.
+Then, come back to this article to finish attaching the ledger.